 Keep an eye on the “Preview” section that shows how your buttons will look in different button styles.

-• You can also control where your social sharing buttons will appear (posts, pages, etc.) and whether or not comments/likes will be allowed.
-You can also specify a Twitter handle that will be added automatically when people tweet your post content.
+- You can also control where your social sharing buttons will appear (posts, pages, etc.) and whether or not comments/likes will be allowed.
+You can also specify an X handle that will be added automatically when people tweet your post content.

 That’s how easy it is to make your website social media friendly.

-Adding social sharing buttons will make it easier for visitors to share your articles within their social circles, which will help you build brand awareness.
+As you learn how to start your own website, keep in mind that adding social sharing buttons will make it easier for visitors to share your articles within their social circles.
+This, in turn, will help you build brand awareness.

 8. Add Forms to Your Website